Cook II (Apprenticeship)

 Our graduates have the ability to apply what they have learned in the classroom and labs to the real world immediately.
 We know this is of paramount importance in the rapidly changing world of business of today.
 The School of Business teaches more than just business skills and management theories.
 Here at Conestoga, you will learn the critical thinking skills required to solve problems at a fast pace and the ability to shape your career in a positive way.
 Each faculty member has significant industry experience that will help you acquire the valuable hands-on experience you need.
 Whether your passion is marketing, public relations, accounting, supply chain or financial planning, businesses value employees who can be productive on the first day they arrive in their new role.
 At Conestoga you will learn to be that person.

 We encourage you to contact us for more information about how the School of Business can provide you with the skills and abilities that will give you the competitive advantage required to make you a success.

 I look forward to seeing you on campus soon.

 Conestoga College Institute of Technology & Advanced Learning

-For a list of all full-time staff, faculty, Coordinators, and Chairs, please check the School of Business & Hospitality website contact list.
+For a list of all full-time staff, faculty, Coordinators, and Chairs, please check the School of Hospitality & Culinary website contact list.
 In addition to the full-time faculty, other faculty will teach students in their program.
 Contact information for these faculty members will typically be provided on the first day of the course.

 519-885-0300, ext.
 5249